mikemel21/CIS-350-Term-Project/docs/software_requirements_specification_final.md

     * The transition screens shall be fast, so the user does not think their device is slow.
     * Buttons shall be appropriately labeled so there is no user confusion.
     * The application shall be simple to use and have a design that does not need instructions/guidelines to use.
-    * The application shall be easy to navigate though (forward backward buttons allow this)
+    * The application shall be easy to navigate though (Swipe down screen allows for this)
-    *

  2. System Requirements
     * Software shall work on every iPhone that supports iOS 16 and up.
     * The software shall run on Xcode14 and above.
-    * Firebase shall store all usernames and passwords.
+    * "Firebase" shall store all usernames and passwords.
     * The app shall function for basic answers without internet connection.
-    *
+    * "Pusher" shall store and save all user comments.

  3. Basic Background App Support:
-    * Software shall take less than 5 seconds to open and load.
+    * Software shall take less than 5 seconds to start running.
     * App should not crash due to extended use or system bugs.
     * App can handle increased usage and more data as time progresses.
-    *
+    * Users can see comments updated in real time.
     *

 # Software Artifacts
 - This section inclues all of the documents we have created throughout this semester to aid our efforts in completing our app.